ozdowski/hadron_clustering/README.md

 # Hadronic Clustering

-This project uses a Convolutional Neural Network to achieve hadronic clustering.
-One of the files places two pions (each 50GeV) a set distance apart from each other, while the other produces an analysis on a single pion shower.
+This project uses a Convolutional Neural Network to achieve hadronic clustering. two\_single\_50GeV\_pions.py places two pions (each 50GeV) a set distance apart.
+Both the single\_shower\_shower\_analysis.py and the wider\_eta\_pions.py files perform an analysis on a single pion, with the wider\_eta\_pions.py file analyzing a wider range of eta that includes the entire HE.

 ## Get Started